A higher-order tangent map and a conjecture on the higher Nash blowup of curves: Higher Nash blowup of toric varieties

 where $Sing(X)$ denotes the set of singular points of $X$.
 Denote by $\Na$ the Zariski closure of the graph of $G_n$.
-Call $\pi_n$ the restriction to $\Na$ of the projection of $X\times Gr(D,\C^M)$ to $X$.
+Call $\pi_n$ the restriction to $\Na$ of the projection of $X\times Gr(\ld,\K^{\ls})$ to $X$.
 The pair $(\Na,\pi_n)$ is called the \textit{higher Nash blowup} of $X$ or the \textit{Nash blowup of X of order n}. \end{defi}

-It was proposed by T. Yasuda (see \cite{Y1}) to solve the singularities of $X$ by applying once the higher Nash blowup for $n$ sufficiently large.
+It was proposed by T. Yasuda (\cite{Y1}) to solve the singularities of $X$ by applying once the higher Nash blowup for $n$ sufficiently large.
 Yasuda himself proved that his method works for curves (\cite[Corollary 3.7]{Y1}).
-We are interested in studying the higher Nash blowup of toric varieties.
+Moreover, Yasuda suggested in \cite[Remark 1.5]{Y3} that the $A_3$-singularity might be a counterexample to his conjecture on the one-step resolution.
+R. Toh-Yama recently proved in \cite{T} that $Nash_n(A_3)$ is singular for every $n\geq1$.

+In addition to the previous conjecture, Yasuda also proposed another one concerning the numerical semigroup associated to the higher Nash blowup of formal curves (see conjecture \ref{conj} below).
+The results we obtain in this section will be used to study this conjecture in the case of toric curves.